timbrandin/docker-drupal/README.md

 [![](https://badge.imagelayers.io/timbrandin/drupal.svg)](https://imagelayers.io/?images=timbrandin/drupal:latest 'Get your own badge on imagelayers.io')

 Quick and easy to use Docker container for your *local Drupal development*.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
-It is based on [Debian Wheezy](https://wiki.debian.org/DebianWheezy).
+It is based on [Ubuntu Trusty](https://wiki.debian.org/DebianWheezy).

 Summary
 -------